 It’s hard to drag myself away from the topic of depression because that is where my heart lies and over the past 8 months I have met hundreds of lovely people who are going through various stages of this affliction – from overcomers fighting against a relapse, then the mildly melancholy, to those on the brink of suicide.

 But I’m going to talk about

 So, it was Autism Awareness Day last week.
 My 12 year old daughter was shown a video in class of a bunch of *low-functioning (*see glossary below) autistic children behaving in a low-functioning way.
-This completely freaked her out and she came home with the assumption that all people with *ASD are abnormal, brain damaged and very scary.
+This completely freaked her out and she came home with the assumption that all people with *ASD are abnormal, mentally retarded and very scary.

 Showing videos like this to children is dangerous.
 This is not autism awareness.
 This is deepening the stereotype in the minds of *Neuro-Typicals that all people who have *Aspergers’ Syndrome or who are on the *autistic spectrum are like Raymond Babbit from Rain Man or Christopher Boon from the Curious Incident of The Dog In The Night-time.
 They are not.

 There are millions of high-functioning *Aspies we meet every day who are on the autistic spectrum who talk, walk and act like any other person.
 In many cases, especially in females, it is an invisible disorder.
 But they suffer terribly because their minds are wired differently and they cannot understand why they feel the way they do.